2011 NCAA Division I baseball tournament

 The 2011 NCAA Division I baseball tournament began on Friday, June 3, 2011 as part of the 2011 NCAA Division I baseball season.
 The 64 team double elimination tournament concluded with the 2011 College World Series in Omaha, Nebraska, on June 29, 2011.
+This was the first CWS at the new venue, TD Ameritrade Park, after closing Johnny Rosenblatt Stadium, which hosted the series since 1950.

 The 64 NCAA Division I college baseball teams were selected out of an eligible 300 teams.
 Thirty teams were awarded an automatic bid as champions of their conferences, and 34 teams were selected at-large by the NCAA Division I Baseball Committee.
+The University of South Carolina won their second straight CWS championship after winning the final CWS championship at historic Rosenblatt stadium the previous year.

 Bids

 Automatic bids

 Conference champions from 30 Division I conferences earned automatic bids to regionals.
 The remaining 34 spots were awarded to schools as at-large invitees.